Levridge-Tory/LevridgeIntegrationDocs/docs/Patronage.md

 Patronage is a dividend or distribution that a co-operative pays to its members or investors.
 Patronage dividends are given based on a proportion of profit that the business makes.
 Once this amount is determined, management calculates the dividend according to how much each member has used the co-op's services.
 It is typically an annual process of generating dividends and equity balances.
 Managing this process has been streamlined and simplified within the Levridge solution.
 In a few simple steps, you can accurately set up splits, distributions, equity, reports, and cut checks.

 ## Implementation Activities
-The [Implementation Activities for Patronage](PatronageImplementationActivities.md) provides an overview of the implementation activities and estimates necessary for getting started with processing Patronage.
+The [Implementation Activities for Patronage](PatronageImplementationActivities.md) provides an overview of the implementation activities necessary for getting started with processing Patronage.

 ## Base Type Functionality
 The Patronage solutions is operated on Dynamics 365 Customer Engagement (CE) functionality, with an integration from F&O. There is certain functionality that is reliant on the integration between F&O and CE Patronage to get the data into the system, one of those being “Products” under the Setup navigation area.
 All the products listed are integrated over from F&O.